Bixilon/Minosoft/doc/Modding.md

     }
 }
 ```
-The following code would suppress messages containing the word "Bixilon" and if you write "jeb_" into the chat, the message's text will be "jeb_ is awesome".
+The following code would suppress messages containing the word "Bixilon" and if you write "jeb_ is stupid" into the chat, the message's text will be "jeb_ is awesome".
 To see a list of all events look into `de.bixilon.minosoft.modding.event.events`.
 There is also a javadoc.